 When I was a kid, I had a routine to wake up at one AM and go to the bathroom every night.
 That habit never caused anyone any harm, except one night.
 On that night, I woke up at one AM and went to the bathroom.
 Things started getting...
 I wouldn't say bad, more like weird, but on the bad side?
 I'm not sure.
 Anyway, things started getting weird after I flushed the toilet.
 It always made that strange sound that sounded like a muffled roar.
 When I opened the door of the bathroom, I saw a tall shadow at the end of the hallway.

 At first I thought it was my dad that liked to prank me, and was trying creep me out.
 But there was no answer, and the shadow was awfully still.
 I could hear a low grumble, kind of like a purr.
 The shadow got closer, and even got in the light the bathroom night light let in the hallway, but it didn't stop being a shadow.
 Only the contours got easier to see, but the thing in front of me stayed in the form of dark, swirly mist.
 Its eyes were a glowing yellow shape with a shadowy pupil, and it had sharp hands, as if it had thick claws that were part of it's fingers, and if I hadn't realized it wasn't human before, now I had.
-It was the monster in the closet, the thing under the bed, the shadows every kid sees at night, the cause of cracking floors at night or whatever else a kid gets scared of at night.
+It was the monster in the closet, the thing under the bed, the shadows every kid sees at night, the cause of cracking floors or whatever else a kid gets scared of.
 It was all of those things united as one.

 I would have definitely screamed if the sleepiness didn't make me so numb.
 This felt like a dream, and no alarm bells were going off in my head until the monster stopped purring after looking in the bathroom and started growling and staring at me, its pupils shrunk down to slits.
 It jumped on me and started clawing at everything in his reach.